simon-weber/gmusicapi/CONTRIBUTING.md

 ## Building docs locally
 [Sphinx](http://sphinx-doc.org/) is used to generate the docs, and they can be built locally if you'd like to view your edits.

 First, get a dev environment set up (if you're unsure, there are steps below).
-Then, install Sphinx: `pip install sphinx`.
+Then, install Sphinx: `pip install sphinx sphinx_rtd_theme`.

 Building the docs requires make: `cd docs`, then `make html`.